vedph/pinakes-api/README.md

 ## Quick Start

 1. have your Pinakes DB imported in MySql under a database named `pinakes`.
-2. build the text-based index using the [Embix CLI](https://github.com/vedph/embix#embix-cli):
+2. build the text-based index using the [Embix CLI](https://github.com/vedph/embix#embix-cli).
+Here I assume that my profile file is named `pinakes.profile` and located in my desktop.
+You can find the profile in this solution under `Pinakes.Index/Assets`.

 ```ps1
 ./embix build-index c:\users\dfusi\desktop\pinakes-profile.json pinakes -t mysql -c